phpsrbija/unfinished/README.md

 ### Reafctoring

 - [x] Introduce a new package "Page" for a single pages like "about us"
+- [x] Extend categories with data: "is_visible" and all meta/SEO tags
-- [ ] Add type to the category (post, video, event, discussion...) also add "is_visible" and SEO tags
+- [ ] Add type to the category (post, video, event, discussion...)
 - [ ] Pull apart current **Article** package into separated packages per article type, allowing easy to add new type or remove.
 New packages would be:
      - [ ] PostArticle,
      - [ ] VideoArticle,